Skip to main content

 Plains and hills

-In winter, temperatures are lower than on the Tyrrhenian side, in Tuscany.
 Summer is hot and sunny, with the breeze blowing from the sea, and some thunderstorms that can come from the Apennines.
-In inland areas at low altitudes (see Jesi, Macerata, Ascoli Piceno), where the influence of the sea is lower, there can be very hot days.
+In inland areas at low altitudes (see Jesi, Macerata, Ascoli Piceno), where the influence of the sea is lower, it can get very hot more easily than the coast.

 Ancona - Average temperatures (1991-2020)

 Precipitation in the Marches is generally moderate, and lower than those of Tuscany, which is located on the Tyrrhenian side and receives humid winds from the west and south-west.
 On the coast, the least rainy area is the southern one (see S. Benedetto del Tronto and Porto d'Ascoli), where 700 millimeters (27.5 in) fall per year, while in the central-northern part of the coast (see Pesaro, Ancona) it reaches 740 mm (29 in) per year.
-In hilly areas, it generally ranges from 800 to 1,000 mm (31 to 40 in) per year.
-In the mountains, but also on the hills north of the mountains, the climate is more humid, and precipitation can exceed 1,500 mm (59 in) a year.

-Here is the average rainfall of Ancona.
+Here is the average precipitation in Ancona.

 Ancona - Average precipitation